crossbario/crossbar-examples/rest/publisher_tls/README.md

-# Crossbar.io HTTP Pusher
+# Crossbar.io HTTP Publisher

-Crossbar includes a HTTP Pusher service that is able to receive PubSub events via plain-old HTTP/POST requests, and forward those via WAMP to connected subscribers.
+Crossbar includes a HTTP Publisher service that is able to receive PubSub events via plain-old HTTP/POST requests, and forward those via WAMP to connected subscribers.

-To configure the service, set up a Web transport with a path service of type `pusher` - e.g. see [.crossbar/config.json](.crossbar/config.json).
-For full documentation, please see [here](https://github.com/crossbario/crossbar/wiki/HTTP-Pusher-Service).
+To configure the service, set up a Web transport with a path service of type `publisher` - e.g. see [.crossbar/config.json](.crossbar/config.json).
+For full documentation, please see [here](http://crossbar.io/docs/HTTP-Bridge-Services/).

 ## Example